OSGConnect/connectbook/start/resources/openmpi-jobs.md

     Hello world from process 2 of 4

-To run your code as a job on OSG, first create a `wrapper.sh`.
+To run your code as a job on the Open Science Pool, first create a `wrapper.sh`.
 Example:

     #!/bin/bash